dandancheeseandham/thermosync-homeassistant/README.md

 ## Resilience Features

-### API outage protection
+### Sensor Outage (`unavailable` / `unknown`) vs Stale Data

+These are **two different failure modes** with different responses:

+**Sensor Outage — strict fail-safe.**
+If the **tank sensor** reports `unavailable` or `unknown`, ThermoSync refuses to heat.
+Operating blind is not safe: the system cannot tell whether the tank is at 20 °C or 80 °C.
-If the electricity rate sensor becomes `unavailable` or `unknown`, the rate defaults to **999 p/kWh** (not 0).
-This prevents the previous critical bug where an API outage would trigger negative-rate heating at full grid price.
+If the **electricity rate sensor** reports `unavailable` or `unknown`, the rate defaults to **999 p/kWh** (not 0).
+This prevents accidental negative-rate heating at full grid price during an API outage, and causes the system to fall back to planned windows at `base_temperature` only.

-Additionally, the negative-rate check requires both `rate_valid` AND `not rate_stale` — a sensor that stopped updating 30+ minutes ago cannot trigger negative-rate heating even if its last value was zero.

-### Stale data fallback
+**Stale Data — degraded mode.**

-If either the rate or tank sensor hasn't updated within the stale data threshold (default 30 minutes), ThermoSync enters **degraded mode**:
+If either sensor is still reporting a numeric value but hasn't updated its `last_updated` timestamp for longer than `stale_data_minutes` (default 30), ThermoSync enters **degraded mode**:

 - Heat only during planned TargetTimeframes windows
-- Target is base_temperature only (no demand or price boosts)
+- Target is `base_temperature` only (no demand or price boosts)
 - No negative-rate logic, no cheap-rate extension, no solar pricing
 - No deferral decisions

-This ensures the system doesn't make price-optimised decisions based on stale data, but still provides basic hot water via planned windows.
+This ensures the system doesn't make price-optimised decisions on stale data, but still delivers basic hot water via planned windows.

+Additionally, the negative-rate trigger requires both `rate_valid` AND `not rate_stale` — a sensor stuck at zero for 30+ minutes cannot cause negative-rate heating.

+### Solar forecast zero-rollover grace period

+At the top of each hour, forecast integrations like Forecast.Solar often set the current-hour sensor to 0 for a few seconds before the new forecast data populates.
+Without protection, both the current and next hour briefly read zero, the effective-rate calculation spikes, ThermoSync shuts off, and then turns back on five minutes later when the data repopulates — a wasted short cycle.

+ThermoSync detects this: during the **first 2 minutes** of any hour, if both solar sensors read exactly zero, the effective-rate calculation holds the previous value (by treating solar as 99 kWh available).
+This suppresses the false shut-off without affecting any other logic.

-### Relay protection
+### Relay and compressor protection

-Two mechanisms prevent physical relay damage:
+Two mechanisms prevent physical hardware damage from rapid switching:

-1. **Hysteresis (deadband)**: Default 2 °C. Heating stops at the target (e.g. 50 °C) and won't restart until the tank drops to 48 °C.
+1. **Hysteresis (deadband)** — default 2 °C. Heating stops at the target (e.g. 50 °C) and won't restart until the tank drops to 48 °C.
-   Within the deadband zone, ThermoSync maintains the heater's current state rather than toggling.
+   Within the deadband, ThermoSync maintains the heater's current state rather than toggling.

-2. **Minimum dwell time**: Default 5 minutes.
-The dwell timer only gates turning heating **ON** — if the heater was off less than 5 minutes ago, ThermoSync won't restart it even if conditions change.
+2. **Minimum dwell time** — default 5 minutes.
+The dwell timer gates **both** state transitions: ThermoSync will not turn heating on if it was last off less than 5 minutes ago, **and** will not turn heating off if it was last on less than 5 minutes ago.

-   However, turning heating **OFF** or lowering a setpoint is always immediate — safety and cost savings are never delayed by the dwell timer.
-If the heater is already on and should continue heating, dwell is also bypassed (no interruption to an active cycle).
+   > **This is different from earlier versions.** Previously, shut-offs
+   > were immediate.
+That's fine for a resistive immersion element, but
+   > fatal for a heat pump: a compressor that starts up, reaches target
+   > 60 seconds later, and is shut down immediately will be destroyed.
+   > The bidirectional dwell timer now enforces minimum run-time and
+   > minimum rest-time, protecting both relays and compressors.

+### Heat pump minimum run-time (compressor protection)

+Heat pumps must run for a minimum time per cycle — usually 5–15 minutes depending on the model — to clear the refrigerant loop, execute any scheduled defrost, and recoup the compressor startup energy.
+Short cycling causes oil migration, mechanical wear, and premature failure.

+If you run a heat pump, set `min_cycle_minutes` to **at least your manufacturer's specified minimum run-time** (check your installer manual; 10 minutes is a reasonable default in the absence of a spec).
+Combined with `Continuous` TargetTimeframes windows, this keeps the compressor happy.

+For resistive immersion heaters, 5 minutes is fine — the dwell is mostly there to prevent relay chatter.

 ### HA restart safety